Seelan

-Charles Lucas Anthony (சாள்ஸ் லூக்காஸ் அன்ரனி; 11 December 1960 – 15 July 1983; commonly known by the nom de guerre Seelan) was a Sri Lankan Tamil rebel and leading member of the Liberation Tigers of Tamil Eelam (LTTE), a separatist Tamil militant organisation in Sri Lanka.
+Charles Lucas Anthony (சாள்ஸ் லூக்காஸ் அன்ரனி; 11 December 1960 – 15 July 1983), commonly known by the nom de guerre Seelan, was a Sri Lankan Tamil rebel and leading member of the Liberation Tigers of Tamil Eelam (LTTE), a separatist Tamil militant organisation in Sri Lanka.

 Early life and family

 Anthony was born on 11 December 1960.
 He was from Trincomalee in eastern Ceylon and a Roman Catholic.
 He was educated at Sri Koneswara Hindu College in Trincomalee.
 He is said to have participated in the burning of the Sri Lankan flag when it was hoisted at the school on republic day in 1972.

 LTTE

 Anthony was one of the founding members of the militant Liberation Tigers of Tamil Eelam (LTTE).
 He took on the nom de guerre "Seelan".
 Seelan was a close friend and confidante of LTTE leader V. Prabhakaran.
-Whilst Prabhakaran was India, Seelan, together with Mahattaya and Ragu, were in charge of the LTTE in Sri Lanka.
+Whilst Prabhakaran was in India, Seelan, together with Mahattaya and Ragu, were in charge of the LTTE in Sri Lanka.
 Later Seelan served as military chief of the LTTE.
 Seelan is credited with transforming the LTTE into the leading Tamil militant group.

-The first attack on the army by Tamil militants took place on 15 October 1981 when the LTTE ambushed an army jeep the KKS Road in Jaffna and Seelan shot dead two soldiers (H. G. W. Hewawasam and H. M. P. Thisera).
-Seelan is also believed to have been responsible for the shooting dead of Sivashanmugamoorthy (alias Sundaram), deputy leader of People's Liberation Organisation of Tamil Eelam and editor of the Puthiya Pathai (New Way) magazine, at the Chitra Press in Jaffna on 2 January 1982.
+The first attack on the army by Tamil militants took place on 15 October 1981 when the LTTE ambushed an army jeep on the KKS Road in Jaffna and Seelan shot dead two soldiers (H. G. W. Hewawasam and H. M. P. Thisera).
+Seelan is also believed to have been responsible for the shooting to death of Sivashanmugamoorthy (alias Sundaram), deputy leader of People's Liberation Organisation of Tamil Eelam and editor of the Puthiya Pathai (New Way) magazine, at the Chitra Press in Jaffna on 2 January 1982.

-On 27 October 1982 Seelan led a group LTTE cadres (Aruna, Bashir Kaka Mahattaya, Pulendran, Raghu, Santhosam and Shankar) who attacked the police station in Chavakachcheri, killing three police officers (Kandiah, Karunanandan and Tilakaratne) and stealing a large amount of arms and ammunition.
+On 27 October 1982 Seelan led a group of LTTE cadres (Aruna, Bashir Kaka, Mahattaya, Pulendran, Raghu, Santhosam and Shankar) and attacked the police station in Chavakachcheri, killing three police officers (Kandiah, Karunanandan and Tilakaratne) and stealing a large amount of arms and ammunition.
 Seelan was seriously wounded after being shot in the knee.
 He was driven to the house of University of Jaffna lecturer M. Niththyanandan and his wife Nirmala in Jaffna for medical treatment.
 He was then moved to Tamil Nadu for further medical treatment and didn't return to Sri Lanka until February 1983.
 Niththyanandan and Nirmala were arrested on 18 November 1982.